Volunteer

 There are several other prison and community possibilities - the two women's facilities (MCI-Framingham and South Middlesex Correctional Center), MCI-Gardner, and churches and community centers in Boston.
 If you have any interest in providing this powerful intervention project in any of these settings, please come train in one of our established programs.

 Note: Trained facilitators, and those interested in being trained, are needed to help with workshops at all the active AVP MA prison facilities.
 If you are a trained facilitator and can help, please contact the appropriate prison coordinator.
-Spanish speakering facilitators are needed.
+Spanish speaking facilitators are needed.